 The first thoughts for your new arrivals are probably about where to put them.
 The brooder, no matter how rudimentary, should be your first piece of chick equipment to consider.
 Chicks, whether to-be layers or broilers, are generally the same size for the first couple of weeks, after which the broilers really start to develop their figures.
 We have a mixed flock each year, so I have witnessed that period of divergence time and again.

-The numbers say that for ample room your brooder should provide roughly 12 foot square per chick until they reach 5 weeks of age.
-From there, your chicks (broilers, in particular) will require an entire foot square as they progress to 8 weeks.
+The numbers say that for ample room, your brooder for raising baby chicks should provide roughly a half a square foot per chick until they reach 5 weeks of age.
+From there, your chicks (broilers, in particular) will require an entire square foot as they progress to 8 weeks.

 As chicks will need more space so quickly, why not start them with the extra space to begin with?
-Not only do they require adequate space, they need that space at a certain temperature.
-Chicks need to be kept at 95 degrees F for the first week of their lives.
+Not only do they require adequate space, but they also need that space at a certain temperature.
+Chicks need to be kept at 95°F for the first week of their lives.
 By the second week, the temperature should drop to 90 degrees; by the third, 85; 80 for the fourth; and 70 degrees thereafter.

 These toasty temperatures are achieved with infrared heat bulbs when dealing with smaller chick quantities (of 200 or fewer).
 At 250 watts and 110 volts, you must make sure you have lamps with porcelain sockets and adequate wiring to accommodate them.
 Brooder lamps usually have guards over the bulbs as well.